| | | | |

 Notes

-⁴ It’s important that your oil is at 400ºF when you start or your fish will soak up all the oil and it will not be crispy.
+3. Your oil must be at 400ºF before you start frying.
+Otherwise, your fish will soak up all the oil and will not be crispy.

 Other things you can do with this Beer Batter